joshbegley/nyt-latest/previous.md

 **Heavy Storms Pummel the Southern Plains**\
-`At least a dozen people were killed after severe weather, including reported tornadoes, battered parts of Texas, Oklahoma and Arkansas.`\
+`More than a dozen people were killed after severe weather, including reported tornadoes, battered parts of Texas, Oklahoma and Arkansas.`\
 https://nytimes.com/video/us/100000009488818/texas-tornado-storm.html

 **‘Furiosa’ Is a Box Office Dud, Adding to Hollywood Woes**\